RefactoringGuru/refactoring-examples/interactive/README.md

 Go to the end of file
 Go to start of "someMethod"
 Go to end of "someMethod"
-Go to before "someMethod"
+Go to before "someMethod" in "ExampleClass"
 Go to after "someMethod"
 Go to parameters of "someMethod"
-Go to the end of parameters of "someMethod"
+Go to the end of parameters of "someMethod" in "ExampleClass"
 ```
 - Note that you can use method names ("someMethod"), class names ("Example"), or two-word identifiers in case neither of this gives correct destination ("class Example" or "int someMethod").
 - Also note that cursor is inserted right after opening brace ({) or on the end of previous line before closing brace (}).
 This is important to calculate correct number of new lines in the following print command if any.